Fax Server FAQ Answers

 Fax Server, as the name suggests, is a server that supports faxing services.
 It takes documents sent from PCs and other computers through the local network (Ethernet), converts them into fax format and sends the faxes over the regular telephone lines.
-Fax Server receives all incoming faxes, converts them into TIFF files and routes the TIFF files to the appropriate location through the local data network.
+Fax Server receives all incoming faxes, converts them into PDF files and routes the PDF files to the appropriate location through the local data network.
 This integrates faxing support seamlessly with the computer's desktop.

 - 2. Do I need fax/modem card to use Fax Server service?

 You are not required to have a fax/modem card on your computer and there is no need for an analog phone line to the fax/modem card.
 However, your computer has to be on the network.
 Fax Server communicates with your computer through the network.

 - 3. What are Exchange and Outlook?

 Microsoft Exchange is an email/messaging system.
 Microsoft Outlook is an email client that allows you to send and receive messages.

 - 4. How can I order Fax Server service?

 Go to the Ordering a Fax Server Account page.

 - 5. Can I use Fax Server services with email?